 A Portal's owner can enter other Portals' IDs in order to peer with them.
 This allows apps to establish end-to-end encrypted and authenticated communication between itself and another instance of the same app that is running on a peer.

-In order to allow such use-cases on Portal while maintaining the privacy and sovereignty that is at the core of its value, apps must be able to exchange data in a peer-2-peer manner.
+In order to allow such use-cases on Portal while maintaining privacy and sovereignty, apps must be able to exchange data in a peer-to-peer manner.

 Portal allows apps to send http requests to another instance of the same app that runs on a peer.
-It takes care of these concerns:
+It takes care of:

-- Querying known peers and enriching them with app-specific metadata if needed (ACLs, privileges, etc.)
+- Querying the Portal core for known peers and enriching them with app-specific metadata if needed (ACLs, privileges, etc.).

 - Adding the necessary entries in the

-app.jsonto configure access control and get needed information on each incoming request
+app_meta.jsonto configure access control and get needed information on each incoming request.
+(See Routing and AC)

 In particular, it is important for each app to implement a symmetric endpoint for each call it makes.